 At PWL, we aim to please all sorts!
-That’s why my new series on tax-loss selling comes in two flavors: a delicious podcast version, as well as this savory multi-part series of blog posts.
+That’s why my new series on tax-loss selling comes in three flavors: a delicious podcast version, a video version (below), as well as this savory multi-part series of blog posts.

 So, without further ado, let’s dive into the subject of tax-loss selling – a strategy investors can use to defer taxes on their taxable capital gains.

 Picture this.
 You’ve finally made the plunge into index investing.
 Things are going pretty well … until markets take a nosedive, as they periodically do.

 You know you shouldn’t, but you can’t help yourself: You begin stalking your accounts with hourly logins, haunted by the red losses piling up like murder victims.
 You start to second-guess your entire strategy.
 Your anxiety is aided and abetted by the popular press, telling you the 60/40 stock/bond portfolio is dead, and suggesting that passive investing is the culprit.

 All of this is nonsense, of course.
 The truth is, you’ve made a great decision to switch to low-cost index investing.
 Downturns happen.
 When they arrive on the scene, your best bet is to chill, until they pass.

 However, holding tight doesn’t necessarily mean doing nothing.
 Taking a more active tax management approach can make sense for even the most passive indexing purists.

 This is where tax-loss selling comes in handy.
 No one likes losing money on an investment.
 But sometimes, realizing capital losses can enhance your bottom line by reducing your tax bill while you patiently wait for markets to recover.
 Because you will be patient, right?